Loading...

 In order to contribute to Avalanche, first of all you need to become familiar with all its features and the codebase structure, so if you have not followed the "From Zero to Hero Tutorial" from the beginning we suggest to do it before starting to make changes.

-First of all, if you haven't already.
+First of all, install Avalanche in "Developer Mode" if you haven't already.
 After you've familiarized with the Avalanche codebase you have two roads ahead of you:

-You can start working on a (we have dozen of them!)
+You can start working on a open issue (we have dozen of them!)

-You can and propose yourself to work on it.
+You can submit a feature-request and propose yourself to work on it.

 In any of the two cases you'd need to follow the steps below: